 Clara Minnich

 Clara is from Charleston, West Virginia.
-She is a second-year student majoring in biology with a minor in professional writing.
+She is a third-year student majoring in biology with a minor in professional writing.
 She plans to pursue work as a field biologist.
 When she has free time, she likes to write, and spend time with her family.
 Clara joined the lab in Spring 2023 and is currently a student-worker at the Marshall University Herbarium.

 Lab Alumni: